taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Iúna: **"Thanks for bringing the new protocols from São Paulo."**

 Dr. Kauffmann: **"You know, you'd get these updates a lot faster if you'd just get a body mod..."**

-Iúna gives the delegation from the World Health Organization a kind smile.

 Iúna: **"Dr. Kauffmann, I must admit that I'm adamantly opposed to body mods and SynTh implants...but I *am* very grateful that you've taken the time to travel all this way from DC."**